dvernooy/dvernooy.github.io/_embedded/00-heartwatch.md

 So (almost) everything was cool about the case.
 Except it is hard to reach the SD card (either long fingernails or a key or coin or pen tip).
 And then what to do about the pushbutton switches?
 They're recessed & also hard to reach.
 Hmmmm.

+Lets skip the experiments on this one.

-Here's what worked.
+Here's what actually worked.
 Go buy some Reynolds Parchment paper.
 Take a hot glue gun, run a line of hot glue on it and press it really flat with another piece of parchment paper.
 Then release it from the paper (it won't stick), and trim it to fit between the buttons and the 3D printed case, on the inside of the case.
 Hot-glue tack it there.
 Then from the outside, on top of this thin hot-glue skin, melt a small ball of hot glue onto it.
 Works awesome, and has a really nice feel to it when actuating the pushbuttons.

 Here's a close-up of what I'm talking about, and the finished result: